Healthy Homes Assessment Bluff Hill

 What We Do

-As building inspectors, we handle all aspects involved in expert house examinations.
-We are there to ensure you make the best decision when buying your next home.
+As building inspectors, we take on all components of specialist house Inspections.
+We’re here to make sure that you make the best decision when purchasing your next property.

-We offer a wide range of solutions to make sure you are fully informed about the condition of any property you could be contemplating buying or selling in addition to other services.
+We specialise in a range of solutions to ensure you are completely informed of the condition of any property that you might be looking to purchase or sell and also other solutions.

-Our systematic method of conducting your home inspection as well as the latest technology in software with digital photos embedded into your report, you can actually see any issues that may be discovered.
-With our comprehensive reporting it’s easy to understand why we get so many clients recommending our service to family members and acquaintances.
+Our systematic approach to your inspection of your home and the latest in technology for software that incorporates digital images into the report, you are able to actually see any problems that might be found.
+Through our detailed report, it’s not surprising that we receive so many referrals from clients our services to their family and acquaintances.

 Comprehensive Home Assessments